-From January 1, 2008 through June 30, 2011, rescissions of Countrywide-related loans mitigated our paid losses on the order of \$375 million.
+From January 1, 2008 through September 30, 2011, rescissions of Countrywide-related loans mitigated our paid losses on the order of \$400 million.
 This amount is the amount we estimate we would have paid had the loans not been rescinded.
-On a per loan basis, the average amount that we would have paid had the loans not been rescinded was approximately \$71,400.
-At June 30, 2011, 40,219 loans in our primary delinquency inventory were Countrywide-related loans (approximately 22% of our primary delinquency inventory).
-Of these 40,219 loans, some will cure their delinquency and the remainder will either become paid claims or will be rescinded.
-From January 1, 2008 through June 30, 2011, of the claims on Countrywide-related loans that were resolved (a claim is resolved when it is paid or rescinded; claims that are submitted but which are under review are not resolved until one of these two outcomes occurs), approximately 75% were paid and the remaining 25% were rescinded.
-We do not believe that the settlement agreement announced in June 2011 between Bank of America and certain investors in certain Countrywide rescissions.
+On a per loan basis, the average amount that we would have paid had the loans not been rescinded was approximately \$71,500.
+At September 30, 2011, 38,099 loans in our primary delinquency inventory were Countrywide-related loans (approximately 21% of our primary delinquency inventory).
+Of these 38,099 loans, some will cure their delinquency and the remainder will either become paid claims or will be rescinded.
+From January 1, 2008 through September 30, 2011, of the claims on Countrywide-related loans that were resolved (a claim is resolved when it is paid or rescinded; claims that are submitted but which are under review are not resolved until one of these two outcomes occurs), approximately 77% were paid and the remaining 23% were rescinded.
+We do not believe that the settlement agreement announced in June 2011 between Bank of America and certain investors in certain Countrywide residential mortgage backed securities will have a material impact on our Countrywide rescissions, if it becomes effective.

 The flow policies at issue with Countrywide are in the same form as the flow policies that we use with all of our customers, and the bulk policies at issue vary from one another, but are generally similar to those used in the majority of our Wall Street bulk transactions.
 Because our rescission practices with Countrywide do not differ from our practices with other servicers with which we have not entered into settlement agreements, an adverse result in the Countrywide proceeding may adversely affect the ultimate result of rescissions involving other servicers and lenders.
-From January 1, 2008 through June 30, 2011, we estimate that total rescissions mitigated our incurred losses by approximately \$3.1 billion, which included approximately \$2.4 billion of mitigation on paid losses, excluding amounts that would have been applied to a deductible.
-At June 30, 2011, we estimate that our total loss reserves were benefited from rescissions by approximately \$0.9 billion.
+From January 1, 2008 through September 30, 2011, we estimate that total rescissions mitigated our incurred losses by approximately \$3.1 billion, which included approximately \$2.5 billion of mitigation on paid losses, excluding \$0.6 billion that would have been applied to a deductible.
+At September 30, 2011, we estimate that our total loss reserves were benefited from rescissions by approximately \$0.8 billion.

 We intend to defend MGIC against Countrywide's complaint and arbitration response, and to pursue MGIC's claims in the arbitration, vigorously.
 However, we are unable to predict the outcome of these proceedings or their effect on us.
 Also, although it is reasonably possible that, when the proceedings are completed, there will be a determination that we were not entitled to rescind in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
 Under ASC 450-20, an estimated loss is accrued for only if we determine that the loss is probable and can be reasonably estimated.
 Therefore, we have not accrued any reserves that would reflect an adverse outcome in this proceeding.
 An accrual for an adverse outcome in this (or any other) proceeding would be a reduction to our capital.
-In this regard, see "- Even though our plan to write new insurance in MGIC Indemnity Corporation ("MIC") has received approval from the Office of the Commissioner of Insurance of the State of Wisconsin ("OCI") and the GSEs, we cannot guarantee that the implementation of our plan will allow us to continue to write new insurance on an uninterrupted basis."
+In this regard, see "-Regulatory capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."